shanksfigarland/GOAD-Windows-Install/README.md

 ```
 Wait for installation to end

-3. Go to your kali
+3. Go to VMWare Workstation's Virtual Network Editor
-- Add a new NIC adapter to 192.168.56.0
-- Keep your NAT otherwise you won't have internet
+- Add a new NIC adapter to 192.168.56.0 (Host-only) then add to you Kali and keep your NAT otherwise you won't have internet

 - Install dependencies for `ansible`